 Notice the German spelling of Präsident, and compare it to the English version on the warranty card for the Max Keilwerth tenor shown above it.
 The alto shown here is a very early serial number (1223), compared to the tenor from the warranty card (6046).
 It would appear that at some point—either during or after WWII—Max Keilwerth anglicized the spelling of the model name to President.

 Based on the photos of the Max Keilwerth-made President saxophones I have seen to date, at this point it is safe to say that these horns had microtuner necks, split bell keys, and some, but not all, had very pronounced bow guards.
-This is consistent with the other saxophones that I have in the Max Keilwerth gallery in Bassic Sax Pix.
+This is consistent with most of the other saxophones that I have in the Max Keilwerth gallery in Bassic Sax Pix.

 If you have a Max Keilwerth-made President with the Pure Tone Trade Mark, I’d love to hear from you.
 If you’re willing to share some photos, even better.

 Even if your sax isn’t a President, but carries the Pure Tone Trade Mark stamp, I hope you still get in touch with me.
 It would be nice to collect as many photo samples as possible of Max Keilwerth’s saxophones.
 To date there has been no cataloguing of this Keilwerth brother’s saxophones.

 ¹ The source of much of the information for this page is from Uwe Ladwig, in der deutschen Fachzeitschrift—German music journal—SONIC sax & brass.